nexodus-io/nexodus/hack/README.md

 sudo wg-quick down wg0
 ```

-Kill your ControlTower and build & restart if you want to deploy new changes.
+Kill your Controller and build & restart if you want to deploy new changes.